Psy-Fer/svb/docs/src/performance.md

 ### The full POD5 pipeline bottleneck

 A POD5 reader decodes: disk → zstd decompress → VBZ decode → i16 samples.
-On this machine (Samsung PM9A1 NVMe, ~6.5 GB/s sequential read):
+On a typical NVMe system (~6.5 GB/s sequential read):

 - **Disk**: 6.5 GB/s × ~3× zstd ratio = ~19.5 GB/s of decoded signal capacity
-- **VBZ-K k=4**: 4.18 Gelem/s × 2 bytes = **8.36 GB/s** of decoded signal; the
+- **VBZ single-chain (AVX2)**: 1.84 Gelem/s × 2 bytes = **3.68 GB/s** of decoded signal
-  decoder at k=4 needs only 8.36/3 ≈ 2.8 GB/s of compressed disk reads, well
-  within NVMe capacity
+- **VBZ-K k=4**: scales roughly linearly with cores up to the zstd bottleneck
 - **zstd single-core**: ~1.5–2 GB/s compressed ≈ 2–3 Gelem/s, the real
   bottleneck for a single-threaded reader

-**The disk is never the bottleneck on this hardware.** A single-threaded reader is zstd-limited (~2–3 Gelem/s).
+**The disk is rarely the bottleneck.** A single-threaded reader is zstd-limited.
 Parallelising VBZ decode with VBZ-K removes the VBZ ceiling and shifts the bottleneck back to zstd.
-To saturate the NVMe, you need multi-threaded zstd AND VBZ-K with k≥5 simultaneously; only then does the ~6.5 GB/s compressed read bandwidth become the limit.
+To saturate NVMe bandwidth you need multi-threaded zstd AND VBZ-K simultaneously.

 ## Delta decode: the 2-chain approach